shane965/shane965/README.md

 Hello there!
 Welcome to my GitHub profile.

 My name is Shane Wang, and I work as a development engineer.
 Over the years, I have spent most of my time working with OpenStack and Kubernetes.
-If you have any questions or want to get in touch with me, feel free to send me an email at <xwang4396@gmail.com>.

 ## Current Works